neszha/alevo/README.md

-Simple PHP Framework with MVC
+Simple PHP Framework with MVC.